 Let’s look at the definition of global citizenship.
-First, let’s look at the definition of citizen.
+First, let’s look at the definition of a citizen.
 A citizen refers to a person who, as a member of a democratic society, has political rights and voluntarily and actively participates in national policy decisions.
-Following this definition, we can understand global citizen by extending the concept of nation that defines a citizen to the world.
+Following this definition, we can understand global citizens by extending the concept of nation that defines a citizen to the world.
 In other words, a global citizen refers to a person who, based on an awareness of the community, takes interest in the various global problems and actively works to solve them to create a peaceful global village.
-A global citizen does not reject other people based on their religion, race or nationality and takes continuous interest in solving the challenges faced by the global village.
+A global citizen does not reject other people based on their religion, race, or nationality and takes a continuous interest in solving the challenges faced by the global village.

-Someone with global citizenship understands their identity to extend beyond the family and nation to the entire world and actively participates to solve global issues by fostering a sense of morality, inclusion and other characteristics.
+Someone with global citizenship understands their identity to extend beyond the family and nation to the entire world and actively participates to solve global issues by fostering a sense of morality, inclusion, and other characteristics.

 △ In November 2015, Syrian refugees arrived on the beach of Lesbos Island, Greece.
 A volunteer from Europe is helping the refugees who are full of fear and pain.
 Living in a globalized era, we must come together in solidarity.

 Global citizenship is the attitude of accepting differences and trying to solve global challenges together